Hardware essentials for working from home

 Best headphones for work

-With many of us now needing to work from home, having a pair of headphones with a mic is vital, allowing you to stay in touch and engaged in conference calls wherever you are.
+With many of us working from home on a regular basis, having a good pair of headphones with a mic is vital, allowing you to stay in touch and engaged in conference calls wherever you are.
 There's a huge amount of choice out there, which can make choosing the best headset for conference calls difficult.

-Read on to find out what our best business headphones and earphones picks are, and don't forget to use our price comparison tool to help you get the best deals, no matter your budget.
+These are our picks for the best business headphones and earphones picks out there.

 The Sony WH-1000XM4 are the best all-around business headphones in 2020, thanks to their combination of excellent sound quality and noise cancellation, as well as being wireless.